- Price for Uyuni Salt Flat (3 days): US$ 195 per person.

 - 1st night at a hostel in Villamar, triple or quadruple room, subject to availability, with a shared bathroom (showers with cold water.
 You may pay an additional Bs.
 10 if you would like hot have hot water).

-- 2nd night at a hostel in Colcha K, in double, triple or quadruple room (according to availability), with shared bathroom (showers with hot water).
+- 2nd night at a hostel in Colcha K, in double, triple or quadruple room (according to availability), with private bathroom (showers with hot water).

 - Drop off at the hotel.